pawap/ba-service-backend/README.md

 This project contains a web service based on the Spring Boot framework.
 It features a RESTful endpoint that can retrieve word expansions.

-- Check out and run the ApplicationController
+- Check out and run the ApplicationController (you might need install Java 1.8 and configure the project to use it since Spring Boot seems to dislike later Java versions)
 - default port is 8080
 - for deployment, port can be edited in /resources/application.properties
 - check with "curl localhost:8080/sentiments?tweet=IBM&format=json"